How PT Can Help to Reduce Joint Pain and Restore Mobility

 - Active stretches: patients move their limbs without assistance

-- Active-assistive stretches: the therapist assists the patient in moving their limbs because there is too much discomfort or the muscles are too weak
+- Active-assistive stretches: the therapist assists the patient in moving their limbs.
+This may be done if there is too much discomfort or the muscles are too weak

 - Passive stretches: the therapist moves the limb for the patient